zupo/peps/pep-0xxx.rst

 For this reason, we split the responsibility of `SSLContext`_ into two separate objects.
 The ``TLSConfiguration`` object is an object that acts as container for TLS configuration: the ``ClientContext`` and ``ServerContext`` objects are objects that are instantiated with a ``TLSConfiguration`` object.
-Both objects would be immutable.
+All three objects would be immutable.

 Configuration
 ~~~~~~~~~~~~~